Between Lake and Peaks

 International Cuisine

-As an international holiday destination, Zell am See also offers a wide range of global flavors.
-Italian pizzerias, Asian restaurants, upscale steakhouses, and Mediterranean eateries ensure that guests from around the world will find something to their taste.
+Zell am See is an international vacation resort – this is also reflected in the culinary offerings.
+Italian pizzerias, Asian restaurants, upscale steakhouses and Mediterranean eateries ensure that guests from all over the world will find something to suit their taste.

 Cafés & Confectioneries